HarryKeates/Harry-Keates-Masters/README.md

 # Harry-Keates-Masters
-Repository containing the main csv and R files used to generate the data frames used in analysis All data in the 'Original Data' was provided by the Treswell Wood Integrated Population Monitoring Group
+Repository containing the main csv and R files used to generate the data frames used in analysis.
+All data in the 'Original Data' was provided by the Treswell Wood Integrated Population Monitoring Group

 ## R Files
 ### The 3 R files contain the code used the complete the following stages outlined in my thesis